Last name menu:

 Deutron Kebebew has worked in local non-profit agencies in Santa Cruz for the last 9 years in various capacities to help nurture and develop unique programs to assist families, youth and children in the community.
 Deutron is currently the Program Director for PAP¡S, Supporting Father Involvement, a clinical state-wide research project focusing on positive father involvement and co-parenting.
 Deutron has a B.S in Electrical Engineering from UC Santa Cruz.
 Deutron is a past President of the Board for California Youth Connection and is a current Board member for Smith Renaissance Society.

 Barry E. Knight has committed his life to helping people reach their maximum potential.
 He is a man of faith and family, and maintains a high degree of integrity and commitment to his personal development.
-Pastor Knight is the founder of Barry E. Knight Speaks, a professional speaking, consulting, and performance coaching company.
-He is also the lead pastor of Celebration Worship Church in Moreno Valley, CA. Pastor Knight has been an influential speaker for more than 15 years.
+Pastor Knight is the founder of Barry E. Knight Speak, a professional peaking, consulting and performance coaching company.
+HE is also the lead pastor of Celebration Worship Church in Morena Valley, CA. Pastor Knight has been an influential speaker for more than 15 years.

 Beverly has been a Public Speaker and Educator for more than 30 years with specialties in Post Traumatic Stress Disorder; the Trauma Impact on Brain Development, behavior and Learning in Children and Youth, and Compassion Fatigue, AKA Secondary or Vicarious Trauma.
 Beverly has served as the EAP Employee Assistance Program Coordinator, and the Assistant Chief of Social Work Services, Bronx N.Y.
 Veteran’s Administration Medical Center.
 She has served several years working with children and families in the Foster Care system and is a certified Compassion Fatigue Specialist.
 Beverly’s mission is to inspire and support recovery, resilience, capacity and determination for all who will help and care for the victimized, traumatized and most vulnerable in society.
 Roles in her career include: Trainer for Seneca Center and Family Finding, Readjustment Counseling Therapist, Psychiatric Social Worker, Social Work Field Placement Supervisor, Program Coordinator, Social Work Supervisor, and Grief and Trauma Educator and Consultant.
 Beverly’s participatory training style creates an interactive and collaborative learning environment focused towards seeking answers.